hiveot/hiveot.github.io/index.md

 Each WoST Thing MUST have an asymmetric private and public key for use in TLS connections.
 The preferred encryption key is EC P-256, an elliptic curve key format which the device generates on first use.
 During the provisioning process the public key is sent by the device to the provisioning server via a TLS encrypted endpoint.
 The provisioning server provides a client certificate after verification of the out of band secret along with a list of endpoints that support this certificate.

-The WoST Hub verifies incoming connection with the CA that signed the client certificate.
+WoST Hub services verify incoming connections using the CA that signed the client certificate.
 Thing devices can only connect with a valid client certificate.
 The certificate CN name is the device ID.
 This approach both ensures encryption and verifies authentication of the Thing device.

 The provisioning process is described in detail in the [idprov standard](https://github.com/wostzone/idprov-standard) [10].